symfony-cmf/symfony-cmf-website/README.md

 And add an entry to your hosts file for "cmf-website.lo"

-If you are running Symfony2 for the first time, run http://simple-cms.lo/config.php to ensure your system settings have been setup inline with the expected behaviour of the Symfony2 framework.
+If you are running Symfony for the first time, run http://cmf-website.lo/config.php to ensure your system settings have been setup inline with the expected behaviour of the Symfony framework.

 Then point your browser to http://cmf-website.lo/app_dev.php